Getting involved

 Our commitment to ED&I (equity, diversity and inclusion)

-As our work grows we also want to celebrate the diversity and intersectionality within our community and team and so also encourage applicants who additionally identify as having other protected characteristics.
+As our work expands, we also want to celebrate the diversity and intersectionality within our community and team, and encourage applicants who identify with other protected characteristics.

 Furthermore, if you require any assistance either during the recruitment and onboarding process or when working with us, please let us know and we will do our best to help and make volunteering with us more equitable, accessible, inclusive and supportive.